mvsanghvi/Lit-Review/Embryology+Somitogenesis/Week 1.md

 	2. Day 5: The blastocyst bores a hole into the zona pellucida and squeezes out
 		- Blastocyst is naked and can directly interact with the endometrium
 	3. The hatched blastocyst becomes tightly adherent to the uterine lining
-	4. <u>Decidual reaction</u>- Progesterone is secreted by the corpous luteum by <u>decidual cells</u> when adjacent cells in the endometrial stroma sense the blastocyst
+	4. <u>Decidual reaction</u>- Progesterone is secreted by the corpus luteum by <u>decidual cells</u> when adjacent cells in the endometrial stroma sense the blastocyst
+		1. Progesterone secretion keeps uterine lining from sloughing off, keeping the lining in a "favorable state"
+			1. Normally, the corpus degenerates after 13 days if there is no implantation
+			2. In the case of implantation, <u>trophoblast</u> produces human chorionic gonadotropin (hCG) to support the corpus, thus maintaining progesterone supply
+				1. Referred to as "maternal recognition of pregnancy"
+	5. Corpus luteum continues to secrete large amounts of progesterone until the placenta itself does the same
+		1. Corpus luteum involutes to become the corpus albicans
-	5. Endometrial glands in the area
+	6. Endometrial glands in the area
 	**Implantation in Abnormal Site Results in Ectopic Pregnancy**
 	- Blastocyst can accidentally implant on:
 		- Peritoneal cavity